How To Find Out The Fuel Consumption Using Fleet Monitoring

 In this and the following articles, I will explain exactly how fleet monitoring is done correctly.

-In the end, you can answer the central questions of all consumption determinations because we get to the bottom of the uncertainties.
+In the end, you will be able to answer the central questions of all consumption investigations because we get to the bottom of the uncertainties.

 The article “4 Ways To Determine The Correct Fuel Consumption” gives you an overview of all methods of determining consumption.
 Reading it will help you put fleet monitoring in context with the other, alternative methods.